wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **M:**&ensp;There is nothing wrong with the idea of a body, or even with the idea ‘I am the body’.
 But limiting oneself to only one body is a mistake.
-In reälity, all existence, every form, is my own and within my consciousness.
+In reality, all existence, every form, is my own and within my consciousness.
 I cannot tell what I am because words can describe only what I am not.
 I am, and because I am, all is.
 But I am beyond consciousness and, therefore, in consciousness I cannot say what I am.
 Yet, I am.
 The question ‘who am I?’ has no answer.
-No experience can answer it, for the self is beyond experience.
+No experiënce can answer it, for the self is beyond experiënce.

 **Q:**&ensp;Still, the question ‘Who am I’ must be of some use.